ʻUmi-a-Līloa: Assassination of Hākau, unification under Umi

 When Hākau received news that his brother was preparing to war against him, he sent his main forces out to immediately prepare by seeking feathers to adorn their war regalia.
 After the men had left and Hākau was undefended, Umi's men came forward with a deception that they were there with bundles of offerings for the king.
-When the bundles were dropped to the ground they were filled with stones and rocks with which the men stoned Hākau to death with.
+When the bundles were dropped to the ground they were filled with stones and rocks with which the men stoned Hākau to death.

 After the death of Hākau the other Ali'i (nobles) of the island claimed their districts for themselves.
 Umi took the advice of the two priest that assisted him by marrying many woman of high noble rank, including his half sister Kapukini and the daughter of the ruler of Hilo, where he had been given sanctuary during Hākau's reign.
 Eventually Umi would go to battle with all and conquer the entire island.

 Umi unifies the island of Hawaii under his control.
 He is faithful to those that had supported him and allows his three most faithful companions and the two Kahuna that had aided him, to help govern his lands.